eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 The following lists out the flow for implementing the operations of a digital twin interface in the programming language of your choice:

+1. The programming language you choose should contain support for gRPC. gRPC is required to communicate with the In-Vehicle Digital Twin Service.
+This will be described further in [2.
+Register Digital Twin Provider with the In-Vehicle Digital Twin Service](#2-register-digital-twin-provider-with-the-in-vehicle-digital-twin-service).
+This includes languages like Rust, Python, Java, C++, Go, etc.
-1. Choose Your Programming Language: Since operations can be defined in a protobuf file, you can select any programming language that supports protobufs.
-This includes languages like Rust, Python, Java, C++, Go, etc. However, operations do not need to be defined in a protobuf file to be programming language agnostic.
-For instance, if you have a subscribe operation you may want to use [MQTT](https://mqtt.org/) for publishing to digital twin consumers that have subscribed to your digital twin provider.
-Please see the [Managed Subscribe Sample](https://github.com/eclipse-ibeji/ibeji/tree/main/samples/managed_subscribe) and [Property Sample](../../../samples/property/provider/src/main.rs) for Rust examples of a digital twin provider using MQTT.
+    >Note: Operations do not need to be defined in a protobuf file to be programming language agnostic.
+If you have a subscribe operation you may want to use [MQTT](https://mqtt.org/) for publishing to digital twin consumers that have subscribed to your digital twin provider.
+Please see the [Managed Subscribe Sample](../../../samples/managed_subscribe/README.md) and [Property Sample](../../../samples/property/provider/src/main.rs) for Rust examples of a digital twin provider using MQTT.

 1. In your implementation, import the code of your in-vehicle digital twin model that you have created in the [Tutorial: Create an In-Vehicle Model with DTDL](../in_vehicle_model/README.md#3-translating-dtdl-to-code).